 Hopefully as a result of practicing these methods you are not reacting so strongly to the everyday stressors that may have led you to being violent with your partner in the past.
 We hope you’re feeling much more at peace with whatever is happening around you, and much better about yourself, too.
 The inner peace may be the best part.

 You may be wondering – how do I know I’m “there”?
 How do I really know I’ve healed from my wounds and permanently eliminated my abusive behavior?
-While the process is gradual and there is no single point at which a man can claim he’s arrived, it IS possible to get “there.”
+While the process is gradual and there is no single point at which a person can claim they have arrived, it is possible to get “there.”
 Allow yourself time.
 Don’t rush the process.
 Hopefully you’ll find the discussion below helpful.

 What “there” looks like